pantrypoints/sp/content/en/research/countries/china/xi/chapter-15g.md

 the most powerful political parties, different angles will have different criteria, and different answers will be given to different types of political parties.
 Obviously, for any political party, innate does not equal strong, big does not equal strong, strong in a certain aspect does not equal strong, only when it is strong in all aspects can it be called the strongest.
-As a Communist Party of China with lofty aspirations, the most basic thing to achieve the goal of becoming the most powerful political party in the world is to always walk in the forefront of the times, win the heartfelt support of the people, be brave in self-revolution, withstand the tests of various storms, and constantly enhance political leadership, ideological leadership, mass organization and social appeal.
-When these "four forces" are strong, the Communist Party of China can truly build the most powerful political party in the world.
+As a CCP with lofty aspirations, the most basic thing to achieve the goal of becoming the most powerful political party in the world is to always walk in the forefront of the times, win the heartfelt support of the people, be brave in self-revolution, withstand the tests of various storms, and constantly enhance political leadership, ideological leadership, mass organization and social appeal.
+When these "four forces" are strong, the CCP can truly build the most powerful political party in the world.

 1. continuously enhance political leadership